-buffer caches safer than non-persistent buffer caches.
-Because the virtual memory hardware uses a page granularity, this scheme exposes unrelated objects that happen to be on the same page as the locked object.
+Because the virtual-memory hardware uses a page granularity, this scheme exposes unrelated objects that happen to be on the same page as the locked object.
 The scheme does not prevent object-level locking, however, since this locking can be accomplished independently from our protection mechanism.

-Section 6 measures how effectively the virtual memory protection scheme protects dirty, committed, pages from wild stores.
+Section 6 measures how effectively the virtual-memory protection scheme protects dirty, committed, pages from wild stores.
 The disadvantage of this scheme is that the extra protection operations may lower performance.

-6 Reliability Evaluation
+6 Reliability evaluation

-Persistent database buffer caches solve the double buffering problem by placing stable storage under database control.
-As discussed in Section 5.2, however, this design may be more vulnerable to database crashes.
+Persistent database buffer caches solve the double-buffering problem by placing stable storage under database control.
+As discussed in Sect.
+5.2, however, this design may be more vulnerable to database crashes.
 This section compares the reliability of the different designs quantitatively by injecting software bugs into Postgres to crash it, then measuring the amount of corruption in the database.
-We detect database corruption by running a repeatable set of database commands modeled after TPB-B [TPC90] and comparing the database image after a crash with the image that should exist at the point at which the crash occurred.
+We detect database corruption by running a repeatable set of database commands modeled after TPC-B [TPC90] and comparing the database image after a crash with the image that should exist at the point at which the crash occurred.

-6.1 Fault Models
+6.1 Fault models

 This section describes the types of faults we inject.
 Our primary goal in designing these faults is to generate a wide variety of database crashes.
-Our models are derived from studies of commercial databases and operating systems [Sullivan92, Sullivan91b, Lee93] and from prior models used in fault-injection studies [Barton90, Kao93, Kanawati95, Chen96].
-The faults we inject range from low-level hardware faults such as flipping bits in memory to high-level software faults such as memory allocation errors.
+Our models are derived from studies of commercial databases and operating systems [Sullivan92, Sullivan91b, Lee93] and from prior models used in faultinjection studies [Barton90, Kao93, Kanawati95, Chen96].

+The faults we inject range from low-level hardware faults, such as flipping bits, in memory to high-level software faults, such as memory allocation errors.
 We classify injected faults into three categories: bit flips, low-level software faults, and high-level software faults.
-Unless otherwise stated, we inject 5 faults for each run to increase the chances that a fault will be triggered.
-Most crashes occurred within 10 seconds from the time the fault was injected.
-If a fault did not crash the database after ten minutes, we restarted the database (and measure the amount of corruption as usual).
+Unless otherwise stated, we inject five faults for each run to increase the chances that a fault will be triggered.
+Most crashes occurred within 10 s from the time the fault was injected.
+If a fault did not crash the database after 10 min, we restarted the database (and measured the amount of corruption as usual).
 This happened about 1/3 of the time and led to one instance of corruption.